Wade E Taylor

 “And he said, I heard Your voice in the garden, and I was afraid, because I was naked; and I hid myself.”
 Genesis 3:10

 Adam and Eve did not lose their innocence and then discover that they had no clothes.
 They lost something far more important than a sense of propriety.
-They lost the covering of “Shekinah” (not clothes), therefore they hid because they could not stand the power and radiant glory of the presence of the Lord.
-In order to abide the fullness of His glory, we also need a “covering.”
+They lost the covering of “Shekinah” (not clothes), therefore they hid because they could not stand the radiant glory and power of the presence of the Lord.
+For us to abide the fullness of His glory, we also need a “covering.”
 This covering is “Shekinah,” the manifested glory of the Lord that enables us to enter into and abide in His presence.

 “Six days later, Jesus took with Him Peter and the brothers James and John, and brought them up a high mountain to a solitary place.
 There in their presence His form underwent a change; His face shone like the sun, and His raiment became as white as the light.”
 Matthew 17:1-2 Weymouth